Royal Rumble (1988): Storylines

-The event comprised four matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised four matches that resulted from scripted storylines.
 Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Superstars, Wrestling Challenge, and Prime Time Wrestling.

 The Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki) feuded with The Glamour Girls (Leilani Kai & Judy Martin) over the WWF Women's Tag Team Championship.
 Kai & Martin were awarded the titles in August 1985 in Egypt.
 Kai & Martin feuded with many tag teams and held onto the titles for over two and a half years.
 In November 1987, they began calling themselves "The Glamour Girls".
 At Survivor Series 1987, The Glamour Girls were part of WWF Women's Champion Sensational Sherri's team in a Survivor Series match against Fabulous Moolah's team.
 The Jumping Bomb Angels, part of Moolah's team pinned the champions to become the survivors for the match.
 After pinning the champions, The Jumping Bomb Angels signed a contract for the Royal Rumble challenging The Glamour Girls for the titles.